 Introducing this process in lieu of the Irish political system would significantly enhance political decision-making and democracy in Ireland.
 It would allow Irish citizens to engage and participate in the decision-making of the country if they wish to do so.

 2a) Public Power to VETO legislation

-As outlined, the introduction of people-initiated referendums would provide citizens with the power to VETO government legislation.
+As outlined, the introduction of people-initiated referenda would provide citizens with the power to VETO government legislation.

 Currently, in Ireland, political parties use the party whip to ensure its members do what they are told by the party irrespective of the wishes of the people.
-If the introduction of ‘people-initiated’ referendums were implemented in Ireland, it would create accountability from elected representatives.
-Instead of having no say between elections, the people of Ireland become the whip for all elected political parties and politicians.
+If the introduction of ‘people-initiated’ referenda were implemented in Ireland, it would create accountability from elected representatives.
+Instead of having no say between elections, the people become the whip for all elected political parties and politicians.

 Ultimately it means that if politicians tried to introduce legislation against the will of the people, the people can constitutionally trigger a mechanism that will prevent government from doing so without a decision being made by the people by referendum.

-Simply put, if the people of Ireland had people-initiated referendums to complement the current political system, it would mean elected representatives would manage the country’s affairs with the approval of the people.
-If, however, elected politicians tried to force through legislation against the will of its citizens, there would be a process that allowed those citizens to legally stop them.
+Simply put, if the people had people-initiated referenda to complement the current political system, it would mean elected representatives would manage the country’s affairs with the approval of the people.
+If, however, elected politicians tried to force through legislation against the will of it's citizens, there would be a process that allowed those citizens to legally stop them.